actuator/cve/README.md

 ## CVE-2023-49002
 - **Description**: An issue in Xenom Technologies (sinous) Phone Dialer-voice Call Dialer v.1.2.5 allows an attacker to bypass intended access restrictions via interaction with com.funprime.calldialer.ui.activities.OutgoingActivity.

-## CVE-2023-49001
-- **Description**: An issue in Indi Browser (aka kvbrowser) v.12.11.23 allows an attacker to bypass intended access restrictions via interaction with the com.example.gurry.kvbrowswer.webview component.

-## CVE-2023-49000
-- **Description**: An issue in ArtistScope ArtisBrowser v.34.1.5 and before allows an attacker to bypass intended access restrictions via interaction with the com.artis.browser.IntentReceiverActivity component

 ## CVE-2023-47889
 - **Description**: The Android application BINHDRM26 com.bdrm.superreboot 1.0.3, exposes several critical actions through its exported broadcast receivers.
 These exposed actions can allow any app on the device to send unauthorized broadcasts, leading to unintended consequences.
 The vulnerability is particularly concerning because these actions include powering off, system reboot & entering recovery mode.